Last Updated on September 7, 2020

-Free Camping Australia
+Free Camping and Caravanning in Australia

 Often there will be official free campgrounds, especially in or near to National Parks, or there will be a hidden oasis with camping freely available.
 Many of the sites will get busy in peak holiday times, but they will mostly be filled with Aussies – great for getting to meet locals if you are backpacking here!
 Campsites can often be found by asking locals or at tourist information centres in nearby towns.

 A major bonus of heading into free camping areas is that bookings are usually not needed.
 Makes it so simple to go where you please at a moment’s notice!

 It is possible to free camp the whole way around Australia on a ‘Big Lap’ of the country if you were really keen to.

 The 12 Apostles, Great Ocean Road drive is the most popular road trip in Australia.

 Visitor numbers are on the rise constantly and it is often considered to be an area where free camping is not allowed.
 If you try to pull up on the roadside along the coast and camp for free or stay in your caravan/motorhome, the chances are high that you will be asked to move on or even be fined.

 But, you can free camp in some of the most beautiful parts of the region, up in the Great Otway National Park.
 Waterfalls, rainforest walks, koalas and kanagaroos can all be enjoyed.